Written by an engineer who runs this system daily

 I've iterated through broken configs, weird edge cases, and the inevitable moment where your AI confidently tells you something wrong because your MEMORY.md had a stale entry.
 The guide includes what I wish I'd known from the start.

-The obsidian-sync skill that powers this whole system is two days old.
-Nobody's written a comprehensive guide yet.
+The tools that power this system โ€” OpenClaw's extraPaths indexing, the Obsidian CLI, local embeddings โ€” all landed within days of each other.
+Nobody's written a comprehensive guide connecting them yet.
 This is the first one.

 FAQ